dengking/data-structure/docs/Graph/Graph/01-Graph-and-Graph-theory/Graph-representations/Adjacency-list/Python-Patterns-Implementing-Graphs.md

     >>>
 ```

-The second 'if' statement is necessary only in case there are nodes that are listed as end points for arcs but that don't have outgoing arcs themselves, and aren't listed in the graph at all.
+The second '`if`' statement is necessary only in case there are nodes that are listed as end points for arcs but that don't have outgoing arcs themselves, and aren't listed in the graph at all.
 Such nodes could also be contained in the graph, with an empty list of outgoing arcs, but sometimes it is more convenient not to require this.

+> NOTE: 上面这段话没有读懂

 Note that while the user calls `find_path()` with three arguments, it calls itself with a fourth argument: the path that has already been traversed.
-The default value for this argument is the empty list, '[]', meaning no nodes have been traversed yet.
-This argument is used to avoid **cycles** (the first 'if' inside the 'for' loop).
-The 'path' argument is not modified: the assignment "path = path + [start]" creates a new list.
-If we had written "path.append(start)" instead, we would have modified the variable 'path' in the caller, with disastrous results.
-(Using tuples, we could have been sure this would not happen, at the cost of having to write "path = path + (start,)" since "(start)" isn't a singleton tuple -- it is just a parenthesized expression.)
+The default value for this argument is the empty list, '`[]`', meaning no nodes have been traversed yet.
+This argument is used to avoid **cycles** (the first '`if`' inside the '`for`' loop).
+The '`path`' argument is not modified: the assignment "`path = path + [start]`" creates a new list.
+If we had written "`path.append(start)`" instead, we would have modified the variable '`path`' in the caller, with disastrous results.
+(Using tuples, we could have been sure this would not happen, at the cost of having to write "`path = path + (start,)`" since "`(start)`" isn't a singleton tuple -- it is just a parenthesized expression.)

 It is simple to change this function to return a list of all paths (without cycles) instead of the first path it finds: